 Every year I try to pick a word that embodies an action or quality that I’d like to focus on for the coming months.
 This year I had picked the word “grow” and carved it from a block of Smoothfoam.
-Not only will this springtime decoration remind me to stretch and try new things, but now I also have a fun way to bring a a bit of the garden indoors!
+Not only will these springtime decorations remind me to stretch and try new things, but now I also have a fun way to bring a a bit of the garden indoors!
 Learn how to make these carved foam words below.

 2” x 4” x 12″ Smoothfoam block

 Two 1” Smoothfoam balls